sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASIC.md

 ### What is HopperBASIC?

 HopperBASIC is a modern BASIC interpreter designed specifically for 6502 microprocessor systems.
-It combines the simplicity and immediacy of classic BASIC with modern language features, fitting comfortably within a 32K ROM while providing a rich, interactive development environment.
+It combines the simplicity and immediacy of classic BASIC with modern language features, fitting comfortably within a 32K ROM while providing a rich, interactive development environment with hardware I/O capabilities including I2C communication.

 ### Design Philosophy